 - What might education look like in Aotearoa New Zealand, if climate change mitigation and adaptation were factored into policy and practice across the system?

 The project methodology includes literature review, survey data, and approximately 20 key informant interviews.
 Five priority perspectives for the initial interviews are: Youth perspectives, Māori perspectives, Pacific New Zealander perspectives, System/policy/academic perspectives, and Educator perspectives.

-In April 2020 we published a report and infographic about teachers' and principals' responses climate change and sustainability questions in the 2019 NZCER National Survey of primary and intermediate schools (link at the bottom of the page)
+In 2019 we asked principals and teachers questions about climate change and sustainability questions in the 2019 NZCER National Survey of primary and intermediate schools (link to report at the bottom of the page)

 Article in NZ Principal Magazine